-Estimated data is only used when it is sourced from specialized external service providers (such as MSCI, CDP or equivalent), and concerns specific cases such as the drawing up of exclusion lists (normative or sectoral) or the calculation of DNCA Finance's climate trajectory, as presented in particular in the Environmental Pressures report.
-This approach bears witness to our commitment to both transparency and rigorous integration of ESG criteria into our investment processes.
+Estimated data is only used when it comes from specialized external service providers (such as MSCI, CDP or equivalent), and concerns specific cases such as the drawing up of exclusion lists (normative or sectoral) or the calculation of DNCA Finance's climate trajectory, as presented in particular in the Environmental Pressures report.
+This approach reflects a commitment to both transparency and rigor in the integration of ESG criteria into investment processes.

-In order to meet the principles of its responsible investment policy, as well as new environmental and regulatory challenges, DNCA Finance has acquired external ESG data suppliers, and is implementing a project to enrich its processes, with a view to :
+To meet the principles of its responsible investment policy and the new environmental and regulatory challenges, DNCA Finance has acquired external ESG data suppliers and is implementing a project to enrich its processes, with a view to :

-- Improve the reliability of issuers' data and indicators of impact on climate and biodiversity; - Fill in information on activities aligned with the EU Taxonomy; - Enrich the existing ESG analysis process (notably by integrating physical and climate risks) and enable its systematic use (via the use of an "ABA Quant" rating assessed over the entire investment universe); - Extend the scope of application of other ESG processes.
+- Improve the reliability of issuer data, and indicators of impact on climate and biodiversity; - Provide information on activities in line with the European Taxonomy; - Enrich the existing ESG analysis process (notably by integrating physical and climatic risks) and enable its systematic use (via the use of an "ABA Quant" rating assessed on the entire investment universe); - Extend the scope of application of other ESG processes.